-"Attitudes and Grace" - Mat 5:21-37
+"Tuned Out, Turned Off" - Mat 5:21-37

 Well, hot on the heels of last week's difficult selection from Matthew's gospel comes an even more challenging text.
-Have you ever heard someone say - perhaps you have even said it yourself - "how come we don't hear more sermons based on the Sermon on the Mount?"
+Recently someone asked me - perhaps you have even said it yourself - "how come we don't hear more sermons based on the Sermon on the Mount?"
 This morning's text from Matthew's gospel is a perfect example of why not many ministers preach on this part of the New Testament, and why even fewer people really want to hear it.

-I suspect you already know the answer, or at least some answers, to that question just from hearing the text read.
+I suspect you already know the answer, or at least some answers, to that question just from hearing the text from Matthew that we heard.
 Did you not squirm just a bit from the harshness of the message?
 Were you perhaps even a bit offended, or a lot offended as many people are?
 Did you get the very uncomfortable feeling that perhaps you and a lot of other people might just as well give up trying to be devoted followers of Jesus given the harsh and strict challenges and threats made here?
-If so, you are not alone, and sadly many people hear texts such as this one and are very, very "turned off" by the gospel message.
+If so, you are not alone, and sadly many people hear texts such as this one and are very, very "turned off" by and "tune out" from the gospel message.